5 trends for the post-COVID future of Enterprise Architecture

 - “Refactor” that consists of re-architecting the application by leveraging cloud-native features.

-By having a deep understanding of the business value and criticality of an application, it is easier to rank these applications and determine the best cloud migration strategy.
+By having a deep understanding of an application's business value and criticality, it is easier to rank these applications and determine the best cloud migration strategy.

 As an architect, you also know all the dependencies of an application, and how an application is supported by underlying technology components facilitating decision-making and execution of the migration to the cloud.